spinen/laravel-garbage-man/readme.md

 * garbageman.purging:<full/model/name>
 * garbageman.purged:<full/model/name>

 The model is passed with each of the events.
-The "purging" event is thrown just before the actual delete & the purged is thrown just after the actual delete.
+The "purging" event is thrown just *before* the actual delete & "purged" is thrown just *after* the actual delete.

-This is an expensive operation as it requires a sql command for each record to delete so that the record can be thrown with the events.
-Therefore, unless you need to catch the events to preform some other action, leave this false to allow all records per model to get deleted with a single sql call.
+This is an expensive operation as it requires a SQL command for each record to delete so that the record can be thrown with the events.
+Therefore, unless you need to catch the events to preform some other action, leave this false to allow all records per model to get deleted with a single SQL call.

 ### Logging level (logging_level)
 The level that log messages are generated, which will display information on the console output and in the logs.